miggy-pg/iligan_graph_gis/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the Livre De Cuisine website, please follow these steps:
+If you'd like to contribute to the Iligan Graph GIS website, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`